tessercat/stack-deploy/README.md

-Run the following command on the host to have Ansible pull the repo and run `dev.yml` to set up for dev.
+Run the following command on the host to have Ansible pull the repo and run `dev.yml` to set up for dev as root.

     /opt/ansible/venv/bin/ansible-pull dev.yml \
     -U https://github.com/tessercat/stack-deploy -i hosts \